$18,000 are granted by Congress for the construction

 The shape was more like a bucket, so it was pretty similar

 to the one on the roof of the oil house, just bigger.

-However, old US Lighthouse Service
+However, old US Lighthouse Service documents called

 it a "vent ball" all the same.

 - Does anybody

-two grave markers on the wooded knoll north of the Assistant
+knoll north of the Assistant Keeper's Quarters?